-You know those films that are so intense that you feel drained at the end?
-Well, Netflix Original Gerald’s Game is one, despite the fact Carla Gugino barely gets out of bed.
+You know those films that are so intense you feel drained at the end?
+Well, Netflix Original Gerald’s Game is one, despite the fact, Carla Gugino hardly gets out of bed.
 Also, it might be one of the best films based on a Stephen King book.

-Quite quickly, Gerald initiates what appears to be their first roleplaying sex game, in which he chains Jessie to the bed with the handcuffs.
+Gerald initiates what appears to be their first role-playing sex game, in which he chains Jessie to the bed with the handcuffs.
 Now, I know what you’re thinking.
-The plot sounds like a male domination fantasy, but it’s not at all because Gerald’s fun is cut short when he drops dead after a heart attack.
-He literally collapses on top of Jessie and so begins a nightmare scenario.
-Bound to the bedposts, Jessie must figure out a way to escape or face dying of thirst, hunger and maybe even shock.
+The plot sounds like a male domination fantasy, but it’s not at all.
+Gerald’s fun is cut short when he drops dead after a heart attack.
+He collapses on top of Jessie and so begins a nightmare scenario.
+Bound to the bedposts, Jessie must figure out a way to escape or face dying of thirst and hunger.

 I’ve never read Gerald’s Game, but it must have been a real job for director Mike Flanagan to adapt a novel into a film with such extreme content.
-It could have easily been exploitation if it were in the hands of another, less capable director.
+It could have become exploitation if it were in the hands of another, less capable director.

-Flanagan is one of the best modern horror directors working today and it shows in Gerald’s Game, which aside from being very disturbing, focuses on the pain of helplessness, the fear of memories and of course, survival.
-These are all things that we can relate to and that’s why the film works because it really strikes a chord when it conveys these terrors.
+Flanagan is one of the best modern horror directors working today and it shows in Gerald’s Game.
+Aside from its disturbing subject matter, it focuses on the pain of helplessness, memories and of course, survival.
+These are all things we can relate to and that’s why the film works.
+It strikes a chord when it conveys these terrors.

-As we’re thrust into a surreal nightmare, it’s impossible to guess what’s going to happen next.
+As we’re thrust into a surreal nightmare, it’s impossible to guess the outcome.
 The suspense and unpredictability are penetrating, but I would have liked the film to move quicker.
 It’s often far too slow for the story it tells.
-There’s not enough urgency in the middle sections, yet it’s still a quality thriller with a narrative that’s surprisingly impactful.
+There’s not enough urgency in the middle sections.
+But it’s still a quality thriller with an impactful narrative.

-Netflix can always be relied on for a creative, thought-provoking film.
-Gerald’s Game might be clunky and a little silly, but the execution is glorious.
-Also, I was impressed by how it wrapped up, as it sends a key message about women fighting back against their male tormentors.
+We can always rely on Netflix for a creative, thought-provoking movie.
+Gerald’s Game might be clunky and weird, but the execution is glorious.
+Also, it’s impressive how it wraps.
+It sends a key message about women fighting back against their male tormentors.
 This is a daring film and likely even more enjoyable if you, like myself, haven’t read the book.